 (7) “The failure of any person to comply with the provisions of this section shall not constitute contributory negligence or assumption of risk, and shall not in any way bar, preclude or foreclose an action for personal injury or wrongful death by or on behalf of such person, nor in any way diminish or reduce the damages recoverable in any such action.”

 Dismissal for hardship – In the United States data suggests that helmet ownership and usage is lower among low-income communities.
 Free or subsidized helmet programs have been shown to be an effective intervention to increase ownership and use within low-income communities.
-By providing for a waiver due economic hardship the law helps ensure that the impact of a mandatory helmet use law is not felt disproportionately by low-income communities or provide limit the ability of low-income individuals to take advantage of bicycling as a form of cheap transportation.
+By providing for a waiver due to economic hardship the law helps ensure that the impact of a mandatory helmet use law is not felt disproportionately by low-income communities or provides a limit to the ability of low-income individuals to take advantage of bicycling as a form of cheap transportation.

 (6)(c) “The court may waive any fine for which a person … if the court finds that due to reasons of economic hardship such person was unable to purchase a helmet or due to such economic hardship such person was unable to obtain a helmet from the [statewide helmet distribution program].”

-New Jersey – §39:4-10.2
+NEW JERSEY – §39:4-10.2

 Dedication of fines

-(b) “All money collected as fines … shall be deposited in a nonlapsing revolving fund to be known as the ‘Bicycle and Skating Safety Fund.’
+(b) “All money collected as fines … shall be deposited in a non-lapsing revolving fund to be known as the ‘Bicycle and Skating Safety Fund.’
 Interest earned on money deposited in the fund shall accrue to the fund.
 Money in the fund shall be utilized by the director to provide educational programs devoted to bicycle, roller skating and skateboarding safety.
-If the director … also may use … the money to assist low income families in purchasing approved bicycle helmets.”
+If the director … also may use … the money to assist low-income families in purchasing approved bicycle helmets.”

-Pennsylvania – 75: §3510
+PENNSYLVANIA – 75: §3510